nwamsamson/9.-CICD-PIPELINE-FOR-TOOLING-SITE/project9.md

 ![webhook](./images/webhookconfig1.PNG)

-## Creating Job and Configuring GIT Based Push Trigger
+## Creating a Job and Configuring GIT Based Push Trigger

 A new freestyle job is created.
 The job will be configured to build from the git repo that was forked previously.
 The repo is public so there will be no need for credentials, and the branch (master) will be specified.
 After the configuration, the code will be built manually.